How to Spend a Magical 3 Days in Seville (2024)

 las setas by night - lit up blue with Seville skyline lit up against night sky behind

-I recommend not leaving this area so you can see Las Setas after dark because this is really my favourite time in Seville.
+I recommend not leaving this area so you can see Las Setas after dark because this is the best time to be here.
 If you have a while before sunset, grab a drink or go for a stroll until it’s dark and then head up to The Levels, the walkways on the top of the Las Setas structure (to do this go into the basement and join the line to buy tickets or buy in advance online)

 It was only in the early twenty-first century when the city of Seville decided to build a new plaza with underground parking here that the ancient history of this area was rediscovered.
 While excavating for the garage they found important ancient remains and plans for a parking lot were abandoned.
 Instead, the archaeological museum (mentioned above) was created and after a design competition Las Setas was built – apparently, this is the world’s largest wooden structure.